Part 2 of 4 – The benefits of working with a great financial adviser

 Advise you on how best to access money

-If you need money for your business or for any other reason, your adviser can offer sound advice as to which investment is best to sell.
-He or she may offer you a better alternative, such as getting a loan from a bank.
+If you need access to your money for any other reason, your adviser can offer sound advice as to which investment is best to sell at that time.

 Offer you alternative investments